Tips for Talking About Sexuality for Parents

 Try not to react

-If your child is doing something inappropriate or asks a shocking question, try not to react.
+If your child does something inappropriate or asks a shocking question, try not to react.
 Try to remain calm.
-Respond to the behavior, by naming it and telling them what is appropriate to do.
-Answer the question in a matter-of- fact way.
+Respond to the behavior by naming it and telling them what is appropriate to do.
+Answer the question in a matter-of-fact way.
 How you respond sends a message about sexuality and tells your child whether you are an “askable” parent.

 Provide for practice in a safe setting

 Some skills may be easy to break down into smaller steps, while others will present a greater challenge.
-For example, it may be fairly easy to teach a young adult how to use a condom correctly, but it may be much harder teaching a young adult how to ask a partner to use a condom and what to do if the partner refuses.
-Role playing is a method for practicing these skills– you pretend you’re the partner, and your child brings up using condoms.
+For example, it may be fairly easy to teach a young adult how to use a condom correctly, but it may be much harder to teach a young adult how to ask a partner to use a condom and what to do if the partner refuses.
+Role-playing is a method for practicing these skills – you pretend you’re the partner, and your child brings up using condoms.
 It gives them practice at responding to their partner’s reactions.

 There’s nothing wrong with being embarrassed, and there’s nothing wrong with telling your children that you’re embarrassed.
-This helps to make it clear to your child that the embarrassment belongs to you and not to them or the topic.
-You may even explain that your parents didn’t talk with you much, if that is the case, and that’s why you feel embarrassed.
+This helps clarify to your child that the embarrassment belongs to you, not to them or the topic.
+You may even explain that your parents didn’t talk with you much if that is the case, and that’s why you feel embarrassed.

 Let a book say the embarrassing stuff

-That way, you and your child are a team, confronting and reacting to all of the embarrassing things being said in the book.
+That way, you and your child are a team, confronting and reacting to all the embarrassing things in the book.

-You don’t need to know the answer to every question
+You do not need to know the answer to every question

-If you don’t know an answer, you and your child can hunt for it together.
-Make use of local resources — libraries, doctors, nurses, Planned Parenthood Health Centers, etc.
+You and your child can hunt for it together if you don’t know an answer.
+Use local resources — libraries, doctors, nurses, Planned Parenthood Health Centers, etc.

-If you’re thrown by a question, you have the right to answer it later
+If a question throws you, you have the right to answer it later

-Sometimes children pose questions that we’d like to answer, but we may be so taken aback that we don’t know quite how to respond.
-It’s perfectly okay to say, “I’d like to answer that question, but first I need to think about what I want to say.”
+Sometimes, children pose questions we’d like to answer, but we may be so taken aback that we don’t know how to respond.
+It’s perfectly okay to say, “I’d like to answer that question, but first, I need to think about what I want to say.”
 Just make sure you answer the question later.

 You have the right to pass on personal questions